stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

 So, I met him in Edinburgh, I was much younger.
-He was in The Beta Males who I idolized, and then we knew Guy Kelly a *little* bit, and we knew Richard Soames a *tiny* little bit, and they were having a drink and went, "Oh, come along!"
+He was in The Beta Males who I idolised, and then we knew Guy Kelly a *little* bit, and we knew Richard Soames a *tiny* little bit, and they were having a drink and went, "Oh, come along!"
 And then John Henry was just trying to have a nice conversation with his friends and then we were like, "Hey!
 We're here!
 We're from university student people town and we're *very* annoying!"
 So... __[both laugh]__ So, I don't think he was best pleased.

 #### BEN

-Oh, it's every conver-- every conversation [__TIM:__ Well, I imagine--] when a university-- excited university student turns up.
+Oh, it's every conversation [__TIM:__ Well, I imagine--] when a university-- excited university student turns up.

 #### TIM

 There's no good-- There's no pot of gold at the end of that rainbow, [__BEN:__ No.] you know?
 I've-- After shows that have gone well, I'm not saying that I am a celebrity, but after shows when people come up and they're like, "I really enjoyed that thing!"
 It's lovely, and then the people that really know what they're doing are like, "I really enjoyed that thing.
 Thank you!" *and then they turn and walk away*, because what are we gonna do?
 Where does the conversation go from here?
 I'm English!
 I'm bad at taking compliments at the best of times!
 And there's no pot of gold.
-So, yes, I was on the wrong end of one of those interactions. __[Ben laughs]__ Uh, Calodette:
+So, yes, I was on the wrong end of one of those interactions. __[Ben laughs]__

+Calodette:

-> "How much gets cut out of each episode?"
+>"How much gets cut out of each episode?"

-__[Ben exhales]__ Um, it varies?
+__[Ben exhales]__ It varies?

 #### BEN